AlexPoltak/vrs_cvicenie_3/README.md

 ```

 &emsp;It contains disableTrajectoryPartsByDiff method that represents shake filter:<br>
- &emsp;    - `secAfter` - seconds after problem point.
+&emsp;&emsp;    - `secAfter` - seconds after problem point.

-> It is used in method setTrajectoryDisabling().
-Points that are in given time(secAfter input) from problem point, will be also disabled.
+> Points that are in given time(secAfter input) from problem point, will be also disabled.

 ```js
 void Project::disableTrajectoryPartsByDiff(int secAfter)